-Time Runner and Timecop are similar in that they have a half-black actress playing the role of a woman who is the hero’s ally despite working for the bad guys.
+Time Runner and Timecop are similar in that they have a half-black actress playing the role of the hero’s ally despite working for the bad guys.
 This adds more tension to the plots since both heroes have lost their wives because of an evil politician who is the main villain.
 Even the posters are similar with the angles that the guns are held in.
 Timecop came out in 1994, and Time Runner came out in 1993, but Timecop began life as a comic book in 1992, yet Time Runner was made in 1991.
+Both movies share the same woman in the art department – Roxanne Narver.
 Back in the nineties, most people wouldn’t have given Time Runner the time of day, much less the benefit of the doubt, because it was way under the radar in terms of publicity.
-It wasn’t even covered in any 1991 issue of Starlog magazine.
-By the time that it came out in March of 1993, Starlog magazine was more interested in covering the Time Trax TV series.
+It wasn’t even covered in any 1991 issue of the Starlog magazine.
+By the time that it came out in March of 1993, Starlog was more interested in covering the Time Trax TV series.

 It reminds me of how the Judge Dredd comics were ripped off by the makers of RoboCop.
 By the time that the first Judge Dredd movie was in the process of getting greenlit, the timing was askew.
 It was after the RoboCop film franchise was coming to an end but before the RoboCop TV series, short-lived as it was, began making headway in the press.
 Series or no series, things got awkward when Sylvester Stallone appeared on screens as the titular Demolition Man.
 The people behind Judge Dredd had to rewrite the script so as to cut down on the similarities if not remove them wholesale.
 The premise was still going to involve a bad man who escapes prison thanks to a corrupt politician who is then betrayed by the bad man.
 There’s also the same voice actress – Adrienne Barbeau.
 Then there are other elements like a policewoman who helps the hero go rogue, and a lab being used to create soldiers.